warren-bank/atom-tree-view-nodnd/README.md

   * tip:
     * make a note of which version this is
 * exit Atom
-* edit the file: `./.scripts/0_config.sh`
+* _(optional)_ edit the file: `./.scripts/0_config.sh`
   * configure the name for the new package
     * default: "tree-view-nodnd"
   * configure the version of "tree-view" to download and patch
+    * default: same as core package that is bundled with Atom (and is now disabled)
     * tip:
+      * if you hard-code a version number:
+        * confirm that your value obeys the rules of [semantic versioning](http://semver.org/)
+        * confirm there exists a corresponding [release](https://github.com/atom/tree-view/releases)
-      * use the same version that came bundled with Atom,<br>
+          * note: tags prepend "v" to the semantic version number
-        which was just disabled
-      * when I tried the most recent release,<br>
-        Atom refused to install the package,<br>
-        and listed problems with links to github issues
-      * patching the same package seems like an easy way to avoid version mismatch
+          * example: version '0.215.1' is tagged 'v0.215.1'
 * run:

 ```bash